 "Nancy Simcox, Sarah Wolz, Grace Lasker and their team have been instrumental in connecting Highline students to fun, engaging activities that bring relevance to their coursework and also increase their knowledge of STEM college and career pathways" says Michelle Thomassian, Career Access Manager at Highline Public Schools.

 "What is powerful about Nancy and Sarah’s approach is the way they demonstrate how STEM can also address social justice issues.
-For instance, they led an activity where students used fluorescent beads and UV flashlights to observe efficacy of different types of sunscreens, discussed the Screen Shot 2019-04-08 at 1.17.31 PMrelative toxicities of the various types of ingredients, and had a discussion about how to read a label and get more information on the ingredients.
+For instance, they led an activity where students used fluorescent beads and UV flashlights to observe efficacy of different types of sunscreens, discussed the relative toxicities of the various types of ingredients, and had a discussion about how to read a label and get more information on the ingredients.
 Some products contain chemicals that are more damaging to our endocrine system; others are toxic to fish and water quality.
 How does one choose the best product to protect from the hazards of sun exposure?
 The answers aren't always easy or clear cut, but understanding science helps make an informed decision.
 The following year, they introduced students to the ‘Think Dirty Shop Clean’ app and taught them how to use this fun tool to rate the relative safety or toxicity of their personal care products, to better understand how to research and select their own products, and how health and beauty companies often use misleading labeling to sell products.
 Examining the intersection of science and social justice is a powerful way for students to be inspired to pursue a career in STEM, and because of phenomenal partners like Nancy, Sarah and Grace, students can realize it is an option for them, too."

 At this year's event, Nancy and Sarah partnered with the Rick Goggins and Nicole Irby, ergonomists from the Washington State Department of Labor and Industries, to demonstrate new exoskeleton technology designed to reduce musculoskeletal risk factors for workers.
 Students at the STEM Fest were greeted by an exoskeleton-clad Rick, and invited to quantitatively measure and calculate how effective the Iron Man-esque (or should we say Iron Woman!) gadget was in reducing strain on Rick's muscles when performing overhead work.
-Screen Shot 2019-04-08 at 1.12.42 PM

-After completing their measurements, and determining that the exoskeleton was in fact very helpful, Sarah and Nancy encouraged the students to take it a step further by considering what kinds of jobs could benefit from exoskeletons and what career paths they could pursue if they wanted " "to design similar technology of their own.
+After completing their measurements, and determining that the exoskeleton was in fact very helpful, Sarah and Nancy encouraged the students to take it a step further by considering what kinds of jobs could benefit from exoskeletons and what career paths they could pursue if they wanted to design similar technology of their own.

 Although many of the students had never heard of ergonomics, or seen an exoskeleton, they were quick to see the importance of such technology.
 "I could see this technology being helpful for my dad," said one student, "he works in painting and roofing, he does a lot of work with his arms raised above his head and complains of getting tired."